bluerock-io/iris/README.md

   infrastructure.
 These modules are not installed by `make install`, and should not be imported.

+Note that the unstable and deprecated packages are not released, so they only exist in the development version of Iris.

 ## Case Studies

 The following is a (probably incomplete) list of case studies that use Iris, and